Balkan sprachbund: Postposed article

 With the exception of Greek, Serbo-Croatian, and Romani, all languages in the union have their definite article attached to the end of the noun, instead of before it.
 None of the related languages (like other Romance languages or Slavic languages) share this feature, with the notable exception of the northern Russian dialects, and it is thought to be an innovation created and spread in the Balkans.
-It is possible that postposed article in Balkan Slavic is the result of influence from Balkan Romance languages (Romanian or Aromanian) during the Middle ages.
+It is possible that postposed article in Balkan Slavic is the result of influence from Eastern Romance languages (Romanian or Aromanian) during the Middle Ages.
 However, each language created its own internal articles, so the Romanian articles are related to the articles (and demonstrative pronouns) in Italian, French, etc., whereas the Bulgarian articles are related to demonstrative pronouns in other Slavic languages.

 Numeral formation

 The Slavic way of composing the numbers between 10 and 20, e.g. "one + on + ten" for eleven, called superessive, is widespread.
 Greek does not follow this.

 Albanian has preserved the vigesimal system, which is considered to be an remnant from a Pre-Indo-European language.
 The number 20 is described njëzet and 40 as dyzet.
 In some dialects trezet '60' and katërzet '80' still may be used.
+However, these may also be later innovations, specifically among the Arbëreshë where they're found, as none of the old authors are found to have used anything beyond dyzet (forty), with Buzuku, the oldest known, using it exclusively in njëzet (twenty).
 All other Balkan languages lack at this.